 Neck, TMJ, brain and ear exercises that can help relieve tinnitus

-Finding relief from tinnitus—which has no official cure—is a high priority for anyone who experiences it.
-Luckily, there are several exercises and methods for calming tinnitus that may help you live your life without the buzz taking over.
+Finding relief from ringing in your ears—which is called tinnitus and has no official cure—is a high priority for anyone who experiences it.
+Wondering how to stop ear ringing naturally?
+It’s all about symptom management.
+Fortunately, there are several tinnitus relief exercises and methods for calming the buzz that can help you live your life without the distraction it causes.
+Read more about these tinnitus remedies here and try incorporating them into your routine.

-Do you experience a ringing in your ears?
-This sensation, known as tinnitus, is the perception of sounds with no external source.
-Usually described as a ringing, whooshing or whistling sound, tinnitus can be caused by hearing loss, ear canal blockage, head or neck injuries or medications.
+Tinnitus is the perception of sounds with no external source.
+Usually described as a ringing, whooshing or whistling sound, tinnitus can be caused by hearing loss, ear canal blockage, head and neck injuries, or medications, among other things.

-While this annoying sensation has no cure, there are several ways to find some relief from the ringing in your ears.
-By incorporating the following small exercises into your daily routine, you may be able to manage and reduce your perception of tinnitus.
+While this frustrating sensation has no cure, there are several tinnitus remedies out there to help you find some relief.
+By incorporating the following small tinnitus relief exercises into your daily routine, you may be able to manage and reduce your perception of tinnitus.

 Addressing your tinnitus symptoms can be as simple as adjusting your posture.
 They may seem unrelated, but there is a correlation between tinnitus and posture: Poor posture can create tension in the neck muscles, disrupting proper blood circulation and negatively affecting the function of your cranial nerves to cause a ringing in the ears.
 This type of tinnitus, also known as cervical tinnitus, can be caused by whiplash injury, stress or physical strain.